Debate Takeaways: An acrid tone from the opening minute

 Biden didn’t capitalize when Trump refused to condemn armed militias and insisted, against the guidance of his own FBI director: “This is not a right-wing problem.
 This is a left-wing problem.”

-“Proud Boys, stand back and stand by,” Trump said when pressed on the far-right group.
+“Proud Boys, stand back and stand by,” Trump said when prompted on the far-right group.
 “But I’ll tell you what, somebody’s got to do something about antifa and the left.”

 The former vice president tried to push back, but not until after Trump had made his arguments, including the misrepresentations.